-B.2.4 Resources to be committed
+2.4 Resources to be committed

-The total cost of the EUCLEIA project is estimated at $4,061,706 \in$, with the consortium requesting funding from the REA for $2,990,915 \in$.
-Therefore 26% of the total budget is mobilised by the consortium via matched funds.
-410 person months (PM) have been offered to the project from the 11 partners.
+(Note that all monetary figures in Section 2.4 are indicative and amounts presented here might differ from the budget figures in Part A and the GPFs.
+For example - due to the rounding to whole integers.)
+The total cost of the EUCLEIA project is estimated at 4,250,895 €, with the consortium requesting funding from the EC for 2,991,498 € Therefore 30% of the total budget is mobilised by the consortium via matched funds.
+409 person months (PM) have been offered to the project from the 11 partners.

-B.2.4.1 Financial Planning for the Project
+2.4.1 Financial Planning for the Project